mrandrewmills/USAJobs/README.md

 	$objUSAJobs = new USAJobs("YourEmailAddress","YourAPIKeyValue");
 ```

 *IMPORTANT NOTE:* If you invoke the getJobListing() method without first setting _any_ query filtering parameters, the USAJobs web server will return a 503 Error/Service Unavailable error.

+In the next step of our example, I'm going to limit my search results to jobs within the Department of Interior that contain the keyword of "archeologist."

 ```html